Hi, I’m Rachel Loong

 My ancestry and family name, Loong 龍, carries deep meaning for me.
 In Chinese, 龍 means dragon, a symbol strength, wisdom, and resilience.

-Healing begins with being human again
+Healing begins with being held in our humanity

 My therapeutic approach

-Frameworks that inform my practice
+Frameworks informing my practice

 Triphasic Model of Trauma Recovery